Y-GMR/GAMBIT/README.md

 ### `main.py` — Solver

-Run and follow the menu:

 ```bash
 python3 src/main.py
 ```

 **Options:**
-1. Run all attacks automatically — paste N, e, c and it tries everything in order
+1. Run all attacks automatically — enter N, e, c and it tries everything in order
 2. Decrypt with known p and q — for when factordb gives you the factors
-3. Factordb hint — prints N formatted and ready to paste into factordb.com
+3. Factordb hint — prints N ready to paste into factordb.com

 **Attack order:**
 1. Even prime (`p=2`, checks if N is even)